Opinion | Kevin McCarthy’s vile attack on Liz Cheney shows the dangers of a GOP House

 In so doing, both episodes demonstrate once again just how dangerous a GOP-controlled House might truly prove to be.

 The New York Times reports that a prominent lobbyist and longtime McCarthy confidant has essentially delivered a message to GOP consultants inclined to work for Cheney that would shock the most inventive “Sopranos” scriptwriter: Nice consulting practice you have there.
-Shame if something happens to it.
+Shame if something happened to it.

 The McCarthy consigliere told consultants to choose between working for Cheney and working for McCarthy, the Times reports.
-With McCarthy potentially the next House Speaker, consultants must take such threats seriously, so one firm working for Cheney severed their relationship.
+With McCarthy potentially the next House speaker, consultants must take such threats seriously, so one firm working for Cheney severed their relationship.

 This threat surely had McCarthy’s assent.
-Importantly, McCarthy has good reason for assenting: Cheney’s high profile participation in holding Donald Trump accountable for the insurrection and effort to subvert the election, which will implicate House Republicans, shines a harsh light on GOP radicalization, threatening the GOP’s midterm chances.
+Importantly, McCarthy has good reason for assenting: Cheney’s high-profile participation in holding Donald Trump accountable for the insurrection and effort to subvert the election, which will implicate House Republicans, shines a harsh light on GOP radicalization, threatening the GOP’s midterm chances.

 It’s typical for party leaders to exercise discipline with hardball tactics.
-But Daniel Ziblatt, co-author of “How Democracies Die,” notes a key nuance: Here what’s being enforced entails punishment for seeking accountability for the elite overseers of anti-democratic street violence and an effort to disrupt democracy at its foundation.
+But Daniel Ziblatt, co-author of “How Democracies Die,” notes a key nuance: What’s being enforced entails punishment for seeking accountability for the elite overseers of anti-democratic street violence and an effort to disrupt democracy at its foundation.

 “It’s not as if they’re enforcing this party discipline over Cheney on a tax bill,” Ziblatt told me.
-Remember: McCarthy also openly threatened that a GOP majority will punish private companies that cooperate with the Jan.
+Remember: McCarthy also openly threatened that a GOP majority would punish private companies that cooperate with the Jan.
 6 probe.

-“This is how democracies get into trouble,” Ziblatt told me.
+“This is how democracies get into trouble,” Ziblatt said.
 “It’s not just violence in the streets, it’s how the establishment responds.”

 Bannon and ‘executive privilege’

 Meanwhile, all but nine House Republicans voted against holding Bannon in contempt for defying the select committee’s subpoena.
-Democrats believe Bannon can illuminate Trumpworld’s potential understanding of their scheme as a deliberate plot to overturn an election through intentional procedural corruption and/or violence.
+Democrats believe Bannon can illuminate Trump World’s potential understanding of their scheme as a deliberate plot to overturn an election through intentional procedural corruption and/or violence.

 Most House Republicans do not want that to be illuminated.
 And they appear okay with Bannon defying a lawful subpoena to keep it buried.
 It’s ominous that virtually the entire GOP conference, and McCarthy himself, declared Bannon beyond accountability on this matter.

-Bannon’s argument for defiance is specious: His lawyer claims he is honoring Trump’s demand that communications with advisers be protected from the committee by “executive privilege,” but Bannon was a private citizen throughout that time.
+Bannon’s argument for defiance is specious: His lawyer claims he is honoring Trump’s demand that communications with advisers be protected from the committee by “executive privilege,” but Bannon was a private citizen throughout the time in question.

 Note that “executive privilege” is also a place where shared understandings help make governments function.
 When presidents invoke executive privilege to resist congressional oversight, what has traditionally happened is the two sides reach negotiated settlements.